 About Me

-My name is Peter Coles and I’m Professor of Theoretical Astrophysics and Head of the School of Mathematical and Physical Sciences at the University of Sussex.
+My name is Peter Coles and I’m Professor of Theoretical Physics at Maynooth University in Ireland.
 My research is in the area of cosmology and the large-scale structure of the Universe.

 I’ve published a few books that not many people read, and have been in a few TV programmes that not many people watched.
 But I’m not bitter…